Do I Need a Real Estate License to

 We believe that unlicensed property managers put Maryland property owners at a disadvantage.
 One reason is that an unlicensed property manager cannot advertise and market properties for rent through the Regional MLS (Bright MLS).
 They need to hire a licensed Real Estate Agent to do that for them.
 As the property owner, you may have no say in who markets your home.
 The exception to this would be apartment complexes that have on-site management and rental services.

-Real Estate LicenseDMS Properties, LLC Residential Real Estate Services will not hire anyone that is not a licensed real estate agent.
-The training that licensed agents are required to have makes us better.
-It helps us to serve our clients well.
-It also gives consumers a layer of protection outside of the Court system.
-The Maryland Real Estate Commission (MREC) receives complaints every year from property owners.
+The MREC receives complaints every year from property owners.
 Many of those complaints are because of problems with property managers.
 Unfortunately, the MREC has no jurisdiction over someone who does not have a real estate license.

 We have been told that the MREC would like to see licensing become a reality.
 Our State Association (Maryland Realtors) lobbies for this every year.
 DMS Properties, LLC Residential Real Estate Services is an advocate of requiring licenses.
 We will lobby for its passage if it is ever introduced.

 A homeowner who has a complaint against an unlicensed property manager has two options.
 They can file a complaint with the Maryland Attorney General’s office.
 We don’t have any information about that process.
-The other options is to file a civil lawsuit in Court.
+The other option is to file a civil lawsuit in Court.

 If you are Not a Licensed Real